prafulla77/Discourse_Profiling/data/Readme.md

 ---
-#### Please report any error in the dataset such as missing annotations.
+#### Please report any errors in the dataset, such as missing annotations.
 ---